 All this has created a unique biodiversity, to the point that the island can be categorized as an ideal natural laboratory for research on the evolution of species and monitoring the environment in the long term.

-Despite the small number of visitors to the island receives because of tourism, is a major diving center of the country and a great place for bird watching, as the island is an important nesting area for seabirds , some of them endemic and other relatives of their neighboring wildlife, the Galapagos Islands.
+Despite the small number of visitors to the Cocos islands receives because of tourism, is a major diving center of the country and a great place for bird watching, as the island is an important nesting area for seabirds , some of them endemic and other relatives of their neighboring wildlife, the Galapagos Islands.

 However, the island is also famous for the treasures buried there supposed pirates between the years 1684 and 1821, as well as inspire Michael Crichton to create the Isla Nublar in the film Jurassic Park.
 To reach Cocos Island is only accessible by sea.
-The crossing takes about 32 hours and begins at the port of Puntarenas (very rarely in Guanacaste and Golfito).

-For its size, isolation, and conservation status, Cocos Island is one of the privileged natural sites worldwide.
+For its size, isolation, and conservation status, Cocos Islands is one of the privileged natural sites worldwide.
 With a significant endemism and unique biodiversity, the island can be categorized as an ideal natural laboratory for research on the evolution of species and environmental monitoring long term.

 The route is usually covered by tours ships, fishing ships, sailboats and private yachts.